Malice Aforethought: Plot summary

 The opening sentence has been described as "immortal": "It was not until several weeks after he had decided to murder his wife that Doctor Bickleigh took any active steps in the matter."

 Edmund Bickleigh, a physician with a modest rural practice, is in a loveless marriage with the domineering childless Julia.
 He consoles himself with young unmarried women, in particular the accommodating Ivy.
 Into his village arrives Madeleine, a rich young woman, who succumbs to his attentions but warns she will not marry him if he divorces.
-Reasoning that she will however marry him if he is a widower, he cruelly starts to poison Julia.
+Reasoning that she will, however, marry him if he is a widower, he cruelly starts to poison Julia.
 To relieve her increasing pain he gives her increasing doses of morphine, until she dies miserably.

 Madeleine then rejects him, to marry a wealthy young man, while the rejected Ivy also marries a well-off lawyer.
 Rumours start spreading that Julia's death was not accidental, fuelled by the antagonism towards Edmund of Madeleine's husband and Ivy's husband, who both bitterly resent that he was the seducer of their wives.
-Attempting to stop the gossip, Edmund poisons both men and Madeleine as well, though only Madeleine's husband dies.
+Attempting to stop the gossip, Edmund poisons Ivy's husband and Madeleine as well.
 Not unaware of the rumours and the suspicious deaths, the police investigate and Edmund is put on trial.
-Acquitted of murdering his unfortunate wife, a second trial convicts him for the death of Madeleine's husband and he is executed.
+Acquitted of murdering his unfortunate wife, a second trial wrongly convicts him for the death of Madeleine's husband and he is executed.